marathon no training

 The Reality of Running 13.1 Miles Without Training

-Let’s be real, running a half marathon without training is like trying to climb a mountain without gear.
-Sure, you might make it, but it’s going to hurt.
-A lot.
+Attempting a half marathon untrained is a bit like showing up to a mountain climb without gear, you might make it, but you’re going to pay for it.

 endurance training